talkable/talkable-docs/source/ecommerce/platform/shopify.rst

 Shopify Store Integration
 -------------------------

-To integrate your Shopify store, you will install the Curebit application and then add a code snippet to your checkout page.
+To integrate your Shopify store, you will install the Talkable application and then add a code snippet to your checkout page.

 1. In your Shopify administration panel, go to